-The Best Estimate in Life can only be calculated by using simulations as contracts have a long term character and depend on the capital market.
-Basis for the calculation is the current state of all life insurance contracts.
-For the calculation of a market value, calculation bases of second order that do not include any safety margins are used instead of calculation bases of first order (such as mortality tables or actuarial interest rates).
+The Best Estimate in Life must be determined using simulation calculations, primarily due to the long terms of the insurance contracts and the associated dependence on the capital market.
+Basis for the calculation are the in-force life insurance contracts at the valuation date.
+For each contract, tariff features are included that were agreed when the contract was concluded, such as the actuarial interest rate and profit participation, as well as the underlying calculation bases.

+To calculate a market value, calculation bases of second order that do not include any safety margins are used instead of calculation bases of first order (such as mortality tables or actuarial interest rates).
+This approach is necessary to determine the probability-weighted average of present value of future cash flows relevant for the Best Estimate.